core-wg/resource-directory/point-to-point-responses.md

 response:

-Understandable; it was changed in https://github.com/core-wg/resource-directory/pull/274 @@@merge.
+Understandable; it was changed in https://github.com/core-wg/resource-directory/pull/274.

 Benjamin Kaduk
 ==============